 “Citation N178SF, do you need assistance?”

-Without everyone’s commitment to this goal, inconsistencies could have caused us to lose focus on our mission and issues would have arisen.
-Just like SWA and my world flight, shared goals are also found at Epic Flight Academy.
+Without everyone’s commitment, inconsistencies might have caused us to lose focus on our mission, and issues could have arisen.
+Just like SWA and my world flight, shared goals are a part of Epic Flight Academy.
 One of our most important shared goals is assisting students in achieving their dream of becoming commercial pilots in the safest and most efficient way possible.
 Every staff member understands this goal and will go out of their way to ensure that every student receives the utmost respect and support along their steps into the world of aviation.
 It is seen on campus every day, whether from our administrative staff, scheduling and dispatch personnel, or in the classrooms and aircraft: we want students to succeed.

 Finally, at Southwest Airlines, shared knowledge is crucial for smooth operations at the ramp and in the sky.
 SWA understands that employees must understand their role and how everyone else’s skills and knowledge add to the company’s goals.
 SWA uses the example of a ground crew member stating, “Pilots must do A, B, and C before take-off.
 So, as ground crew, we need to get this to the pilot right away.”

-An example of shared knowledge during my world flight would be during the preflight in Fukishima, Japan.
-We practiced Crew Resource Management (CRM) even during our preflight responsibilities.
+During my world flight as we preflighted in Fukishima, Japan we relied on shared knowledge.
+We practiced Crew Resource Management (CRM) during our preflight responsibilities.
 Each crew member had specific preflight duties.
-One crew member was responsible for checking the jet engines while the first officer and I were in the cockpit finishing cockpit checks.
-This was when the outside crew member poked his head in the cabin door stating we may have a problem.
-He explained, “The right engine oil pop-out valve is popped out.”
+One member was responsible for checking the jet engines while the first officer and I were in the cockpit finishing cockpit checks.
+The outside crew member reported a potential problem.
+“The right engine oil pop-out valve is popped out.”
 Sure enough, the usual little black dot was red.
-The engine valve pops out as an indication the oil filter is being bypassed.
-This is a preventative measure in case there are particles in the oil that would damage the engines.
+This indicates the oil filter is being bypassed, a preventative measure in case particles in the oil damage the engines.